dotnet/docs/docs/core/diagnostics/dotnet-gcdump.md

 ## `dotnet-gcdump collect`

-Collects a gcdump from a currently running process.
+Collects a GC dump from a currently running process.

 ### Synopsis